sebastiansutter/techguides/pages/df17labs/df17labs_start.md

 {% include note.html content="Pick the scenario that interests you most and if you have time, look at another one." %}

 Work through both scenarios if you have time, or jump to the one that interests you most.
-If you don’t manage to complete them, you can always do using your own trial account when you return home.
+If you don’t manage to complete them, you can always do so using your own trial account when you return home.
 See the end of this guide for more details.

 ***Integration Scenario 1 – Connect your Applications***